Certified Pesticide Applicator Study Materials

 APPLICATORS ARE RESPONSIBLE FOR KNOWING AND UNDERSTANDING ALL THE MATERIAL IN THE STUDY MANUALS!

 ALL APPLICATORS, REGARDLESS OF CATEGORY, MUST STUDY AND UNDERSTAND THESE MATERIALS:

 ALL APPLICATORS, REGARDLESS OF CATEOGORY, MUST BE ABLE TO PERFORM MATHEMATICAL CALCULATIONS

 Basic math and calculation skills are necessary to successfully pass certification exams.
 We HIGHLY recommend that you carefully review pages 169-171 in the Core Manual.
 Additional resources for pesticide applicator math are available from the Purdue Pesticide Program.

-In addition to the Core Manual and Regulations listed above, applicators for specific categories are responsible for the material covered in the following manuals and guides.
 Some of these materials are available for free download, while others must be purchased.
 Please read the Alaska Supplemental Manuals first.
 They include specific information about which portions of the other study materials that you must know.

 Demonstration and Research Pest Control - Government employees, extension agents, or researchers who advise or make recommendations about pesticide use, demonstrate proper use or techniques, or conduct field research on pesticide use.
 Examples: A cooperative extension agent who makes recommendations to homeowners about which type of pesticide to use, or a university researcher studying the efficacy of pesticides in northern climates.